acmdas/das_fieldstones/morefieldstones2018.md

 ## The Marriage at Cana
 Wed, 31 Oct 2018

-Reading this blog post today from <a href="http://charltonteaching.blogspot.com/2018/10/the-marriage-and-miracle-at-cana-fourth.html" rel="noopener" target="_blank">Bruce Charlton</a> and following interior link after link, I found some interesting "links" to Thomas Troward's thoughts on the "process" of G_d desiring a "conversation" and beginning the creation by "becoming" a dyad&mdash;a second Person.
+Reading this blog post today from [Bruce Charlton](http://charltonteaching.blogspot.com/2018/10/the-marriage-and-miracle-at-cana-fourth.html) and following interior link after link, I found some interesting "links" to Thomas Troward's thoughts on the "process" of G_d desiring a "conversation" and beginning the creation by "becoming" a dyad&mdash;a second Person.
 Since we're in the middle of actually moving stuff into the new house, there's no time to say more, just marking this with the thought that I'll be back.

 ## What embitters the world
 Wed, 21 Nov 2018